ericardomuten/profile-page/content/photography/index.md

 ---
 {{% callout note %}}
 Click on the image to see it full screen.
+It may take time to load as all images here are full-size.
+Check out the Instagram [page](https://www.instagram.com/snap.dng/) instead for faster loading time.
+{{% /callout %}}
+{{% callout warning %}}
+Beware if you use cellular data as the images here are in the range of several MBs.
 {{% /callout %}}
 <br>